spedison/exportDatabaseToExcel/readme.md

         * Add rules for apply colors in rows at Excel file.
 (Font and Backcolor)
         * Add output types (zip, csv, ...)
         * Add options in Coluns Files for Add Line Title.
 (Use title, Number os Coluns, Size of font, Color font and Color Background.
+	* Sorting remove special chars and replace á by a ...
+Ignoring Case